nodejs/nan/doc/new.md

 <a name="api_nan_undefined"></a>
 ### Nan::Undefined()

-A helper method to create a new `v8::Undefined` object in a way that is compatible across all supported versions of V8.
+A helper method to reference the `v8::Undefined` object in a way that is compatible across all supported versions of V8.

 Signature: